ndm736/mechatronics/src/python_pico.md

 ```

 ### Read distance from an ultrasonic rangefinder
-The HC-SR04 ultrasonic rangefinder emitts several pings at frequencies above the range of human hearing (20kHz).
-The sensor listens for the echo of the sound.
-The time it takes for the sound to return can be converted to distance using the speed of sound in air.
+A classic way to estimate distance is to emit a pulse of sound and time how long it takes for an echo to return.
+The sound is usually at 40kHz or above, outside the range of human hearing.
+Sound travels at 343m/s, so the distance can be calculated as the time, divided by two, times the speed of sound.

+The HC-SR04 ultrasonic rangefinder is inexpensive, but works better with a 5V supply rather than the usual 3.3V.
+It can miss the echo or returns values with high amounts of noise, and has a wide view angle, so sometimes returns the distance of objects not exactly right in front of the sensor.

 Here the library takes care of sending a pulse to the TRIG pin and timing how long the ECHO pin is high.
 Ocassionally the echo will not come back, so a try: exception: case is used to detect when there is no data.
 ![Pico HCSR04](images/pico-hcsr04.jpg)
 ```py
 {{#include read_ultrasonic_hcsr04.py}}